 Medical professionals at hospitals often see patient visits from those suffering from sciatica.
 Countless individuals across the country deal with sciatica pain and search endlessly for relief.
 Often, the condition becomes more aggravated the longer it goes improperly treated.
 Our chiropractic clinic has put together the following information to clarify how best to manage sciatica and even find long-term relief.
-If you are ready to experience pain relief that lasts and avoiding costly surgeries that can irreversibly damage your back, contact the chiropractic team at Anthony Medical & Chiropractic Center in Temple, Killeen, Waco, or Georgetown for our next available appointment.
+If you are ready to experience pain relief that lasts and avoid costly surgeries that can irreversibly damage your back, contact the chiropractic team at Anthony Medical & Chiropractic Center in Temple, Killeen, Waco, Georgetown or Round Rock TX for our next available appointment.

 Those who suffer from sciatica are all too familiar with the symptoms.
 Sciatica pain can range from mild to severe.
 The location of the pain is typically restricted to the lower extremities and can be intermittent in nature.
 It is not uncommon for individuals to feel the pain worsen if the condition goes untreated.

 The regions of the spine that are most susceptible to being the root of sciatica problems are the lumbar and pelvic areas.
 At these locations, the delicate structures of the spine can make it challenging to find the root of the pain.
 Our staff is experienced at finding the root of your pain and afterward will work to realign your spine to correct the problem and relieve your pain.